rajatvisitme/rajatvisitme/README.md

 - 👋 Hi, I’m Rajat Agrawal
-- 👀 I’m interested in research work based on Machine Learning (especially Deep Learning), Generative AI, Computer Vision, NLP, and Autonomous Vehicles.
+- 👀 I am passionate about engaging in research focused on cutting-edge technologies such as Generative AI, LLMs, Computer Vision, and Autonomous Vehicles.
-- 🌱 I’m currently working as a Data Scientist (work responsibility: develop and deploy deep learning models).
+- 🌱 Currently employed as a Data Scientist, I am dedicated to developing and deploying advanced deep learning models.
-- 💞️ I’m looking to collaborate with people having research interests in Deep Learning & NLP.
+- 💞️ I am eager to connect with individuals who share a keen interest in research related to Deep Learning and NLP, and I am open to collaborative opportunities in these exciting fields.
 - 📫 How to reach me?
 Drop an email at rajat.visitme@gmail.com